 Few horses burst into stardom with the panache shown by Venetian Harbor.
 After breaking her maiden by nearly 11 lengths at second asking on December 29, the Munnings filly showed equal disdain for graded stakes competition when making her black type debut in the Las Virgenes Stakes (USA-G2).
 Bet down to 1-5, she ran as an odds-on favorite should, romping home by over 9 lengths.
 She is now being touted as a likely favorite for the Santa Anita Oaks (USA-G2), and if successful there, the Longines Kentucky Oaks (USA-G1).

 Although the filly is no longer owned by breeder Colts Neck Farm (which sold her for US$110,000 at the 2018 Keeneland September yearling sale), she surely brings back memories for Colts Neck owner Richard Santulli, who partnered with Barry Weisbord to purchase a stakes-winning Maryland-bred filly following her juvenile season in 1988.
-Named Safely Kept, that filly took Weisbord and Santulli on the ride of a lifetime, winning titles as American champion sprinter in 1989 and 1990 and defeating European champion Dayjur in a memorable edition of the Breeders' Cup Sprint (USA-G1).
+Named Safely Kept, that filly took Weisbord and Santulli on the ride of a lifetime, winning a title as American champion sprinter in 1989 and defeating European champion Dayjur in a memorable edition of the Breeders' Cup Sprint (USA-G1).
 She raced on through age 5 and retired having won 24 of her 31 starts and US$2,194,206.

 Since her retirement, Santulli has nurtured Safely Kept's family for generations, originally under the name of Jayeff B Stables and then as Colts Neck.
 The great mare produced 10 named foals, including Grade 3-placed multiple stakes winner Contrast (by Unbridled) and listed stakes winner Peace Chant (by War Chant).